Delivery Cycle Time

 |Improve operational efficiency||High delivery cycle time will alert management to focus on operational efficiency.
 The company spends too much time on the process which is not provided to customers.|

 |Reduce non-valued added activities||Only the non-value added activities are aimed to reduce.
 Some huge time spent is necessary for the product quality, so we should not reduce it.|

 |Improve good relationship with supplier||Good relationship will help the company to receive products on time.|

 |Identify idle time||Idle time is very costly for the company and it does not provide any value to the product.
 It will be good If we can identify and eliminate it.|

 |Reduce long order time||Most of the time spend will be the order waiting time.
 We need to identify and take action before it is too late.|

 Analyze the past data: Delivery cycle time uses historical data to analyze, so it may not reflect the current or future practice.

-No specific guideline: There is no good or bad cycle time.
+No specific guideline: There is no good or bad delivery cycle time.
 We need to compare to the industry average, which may be not a good benchmark.

 Hard to compare: It is hard to compare the cycle time across the company in various industry.
-It even hard for the same industry, which locates in a different location.
+It even hard for the same industry, which locates in a different areas.
 The more time company spend on completing the work, the more costly they need to spend.
 So most of the company aim to minimize the time spend on each process.